1jour1vin

 Wine rated (2021 guide) 91/100

-Bright plum, cranberry, and cherry, seductive freshness.
-Simple and appealing, with a touch of limestone and a chalky finish.
-Second wine of Château La Gaffelière, produced since 1985.
-It has its own cellar, with grapes from specific plots.
+Vibrant plum, cranberry, and cherry; alluring freshness.
+Simple and appealing, with a hint of limestone and a chalky finish.
+The second wine of Château La Gaffelière, produced since 1985.
+It has its own cellar, with grapes sourced from specific plots.
 2022–2032

 Hachette Wine Guide